“A sum of Rs 27,000 crore is lying as ‘unclaimed amount‘ in the EPF accounts”. That’s a huge amount!

-- When a child reaches 25 years of age, the third child below 25 yrs of age will be given pension and so on
+- When a child reaches 25 years of age, the second child below 25 yrs of age will be given pension and so on.

 - If the child is disabled, he/she may a get pension till his death – In any case, only 2 children will receive the pension at a time.

 - In case of member not having a family, the pension is payable to single nominated person.